Triaxial shear test: Free end condition in triaxial testing

 Triaxial tests of classical construction had been criticized for their nonuniform stress and strain field imposed within the specimen during larger deformation amplitudes.
-The highly localized discontinuity within a shear zone is caused by combination of rough end plates and specimen height.
+The highly localized discontinuity within a shear zone is caused by the combination of rough end plates and specimen height.

 To test specimens during larger deformation amplitude, "new" and "improved" version of the triaxial apparatus were made.
-Both the "new" and the "improved" triaxial follow the same principle - sample height is reduced down to one diameter height and friction with the end plates is canceled.
+The "new" and the "improved" triaxial follow the same principle - sample height is reduced to one diameter height, and friction with the end plates is canceled.

 The classical apparatus uses rough end plates - the whole surface of the piston head is made up of rough, porous filter.
 In upgraded apparatuses the tough end plates are replaced with smooth, polished glass, with a small filter at the center.
 This configuration allows a specimen to slide / expand horizontally while sliding along the polished glass.
 Thus, the contact zone between sample and the end plates does not buildup unnecessary shear friction, and a linear / isotropic stress field within the specimen is sustained.

 Due to extremely uniform, near isotropic stress field - isotropic yielding takes place.
 During isotropic yielding volumetric (dilatational) strain is isotopically distributed within the specimen, this improves measurement of volumetric response during CD tests and pore water pressure during CU loading.
 Also, isotropic yielding makes the specimen expand radially in uniform manner, as it is compressed axially.
 The walls of a cylindrical specimen remain straight and vertical even during large strain amplitudes (50% strain amplitude was documented by Vardoulakis (1980), using "improved" triaxial, on non saturated sand).
 This is in contrast with classical setup, where the specimen forms a bugle in the center, while keeping a constant radius at the contact with the end plates.